Deep Past 2. Coming Up For Air

 A few things in passing.

 The next post takes me closer, but not much closer, to the time at which the first vaguely human hitchhikers, homo but not sapiens, arrived.
+But first, I want to write a bit more about the stuff that is usually under our boots today, namely the mud and the chalk.

 Comments